doczjs/docz/README.md

 ## Contributing

-All kinds of contributions are very welcome and appreciated !
+All kinds of contributions are very welcome and appreciated!

-If you want to contribute time to docz then here's a list of suggestions to get you started :
+If you want to contribute time to docz then here's a list of suggestions to get you started:

 1. Star the project.
 2. Help people in the [issues](https://github.com/doczjs/docz/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) by sharing your knowledge and experience.